pudly/schmopera-hugo/content/articles/opera-orchestras-robots-or-out-of-the-loop.md

 date = "2015-10-03T13:10:00-04:00"
 lastmod = "2015-10-07T09:56:00-04:00"
 publishDate = "2015-10-07T09:30:00-04:00"
-slug = "opera-orchestras-robots-or-out-of-the-loop"
-title = "Opera orchestras: robots, or out of the loop?"
+short_description = "I've written before about the emotional rollercoaster caused by the arrival of the orchestra.
+In short: you, the singer/pianist/director/passionate stage manager, have spent weeks in music and staging rehearsals for a particular show, and you've no doubt grown close to the piece, and all your favourite moments in this particular production.
+For pianists, the way they play the score is informed by what they see being built up onstage; if it's an interesting rehearsal process, I'll probably play the score differently at the end of it than at the beginning, because I'll know more things about this story now." slug = "opera-orchestras-robots-or-out-of-the-loop" title = "Opera orchestras: robots, or out of the loop?"
 +++